 Sensitivity.
 1.7mV for the OM2 vs. -54.5dBV for the Sm58.

 Feedback.
 The SM58 is less prone to feedback.

 Weight.
 Similar, but the OM2 is a little heavier at 10.8 oz. in comparison to the 10.5 of the SM58.

 Overall sound.
 You’ll notice that the Sm58 is warmer, with less detail.
 The OM2 is more precise and has a bit more sparkle, presence, and air.
 On the flip side, the SM58 handles plosives and “esses” better than the OM2, but will need some EQ to bring out the detail.

 I would go with the OM2 over the 58, as it’s clearer and more precise.
-However, you can’t ever really go wrong in purchasing an SM58 due to it’s impeccable track record and exemplary build.
-That said, I actually think the Sennheiser e935 beats both of these, as it has a startlingly crisp response, does well with pretty much anything you throw at it, and you can move around a lot on stage with it much like a 58.
-It also has a nice 10 year warranty!
+However, you can’t ever really go wrong in purchasing an SM58 due to its impeccable track record and exemplary build.
+That said, I actually think the Sennheiser e935 beats both of these, as it has a startlingly crisp response, it does well with pretty much anything you throw at it, and you can move around a lot on stage with it much like a 58.
+It also has a nice 10-year warranty!

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.